 You can also embed webinar clips into your blog to increase engagement.

 With ebooks, you should link to relevant site content as well.
 Use your brand colors, make the text easy to read, and include plenty of images.
+If design isn’t your specialty, you can find an online ebook creator to simplify the process.

 Take the top tips you mention in your webinar and reduce their word count as much as possible.
 A cheatsheet should be a single page.